bramstein/text-overflow/README.md

 ## Frequently asked questions

-Does this plugin support HTML elements inside the clipped content?
+Q: Does this plugin support HTML elements inside the clipped content?

-Yes.
+A: Yes.

-How do I use this in combination with browsers that support the text-overflow property?
+Q: How do I use this in combination with browsers that support the text-overflow property?

-Simply use the CSS3 `text-overflow` property as you would normally, e.g.
+A: Simply use the CSS3 `text-overflow` property as you would normally, e.g.

     overflow: hidden;